jin06/binlogo/docs/1.0.*/en/configure-rabbitmq-outupt.md

 > - RabbitMQ message queues can be created on the rabbitmq console or on the console
 > - Reference [RabbitMQ Topic Pattern](https://www.rabbitmq.com/tutorials/tutorial-five-go.html)

-- Configure pipeline to rabbitmq
+- Configure pipeline to RabbitMQ

 ![avatar](/docs/assets/pic/config_output_rabbit.en.png)